wenzel-lab/droplet_AInalysis/README.md

 The way this data is stored isn't straight forward.
 To allow to forget images after a given time, the data is stored in batches of a given size.
 These batches can not be more numerous than the defined maximum ammount of batches.
 To better understand an example, if we have added 20 images into an instance of `ImageData`, which has a batch size of 10 and a maximum ammount of batches of 2.
 The instance would be storing the maximum ammount of data permited.
 So, the current mean value of the width is all of the widths from all of the images added up, divided by the ammount of droplets from the 20 images.
 But if we add another image, the instance would forget the first batch, since its maximum ammount of batches has been surpassed.
 Consequently, the instance would "forget" the first ten images and would consider only the previous last ten images plus the newly added image.

 Currently the batches are configured to be of size 60 and to not surpass a quantity of 5.
 If we assume a refresh rate of 60 frames per second, this would mean storing the data of the previous five seconds.
-Therefore, when 5 seconds are surpassed, the first second of data would be forgotten.
+Therefore, when 5 seconds are surpassed, the first second of data is forgotten.

 # THE TRAINING FIELD